Mr Cabins is Here to Help...

 And because most of our cabins are classified as Class 1a buildings, our engineers certify every product, making the approval process faster, smoother and more reliable.

-Think council approval for luxury container homes is just an extra cost?
-In reality, it can add 20–30% to your property value while making sure your cabin is safe, legal and fully compliant — and that kind of peace of mind is priceless.
+Think council approval for expandable homes is just an extra cost?
+In reality, it can add 20–30% to your property value while ensuring your cabin is safe, legal, and fully compliant, and that kind of peace of mind is priceless.

 We often get asked about trailer homes, but they come with serious limitations and risks that make them unsuitable for most people.
 Here’s why: